American Pamphlets, 1820-1922

 Awaiting discovery…a newly available record of the past

-This invaluable collection of newly digitized pamphlets from one of the world’s leading historical societies will open up a new world of research materials for scholars and students in such disciplines as history, communications, political science, literature, sociology, gender and ethnic studies.
+This invaluable collection of newly digitized pamphlets from one of the world’s leading historical societies opens up a new world of research materials for scholars and students in such disciplines as history, communications, political science, literature, sociology, gender and ethnic studies.
 Picking up where Early American Imprints ends, American Pamphlets, Series 1, 1820-1922 is fully integrated into America’s Historical Imprints for seamless searching with Afro-Americana Imprints, American Broadsides and Ephemera, and related collections.